NeuraByte-UCSD-ITS/nutrirate/README.md

 **Best hyperparameters:** {'model__max_depth': None, 'model__n_estimators': 100}

-Final Model Performance:
+**Final Model Performance:**

-RMSE: 0.3400
+- RMSE: 0.3400

-MAE: 0.1442
+- MAE: 0.1442

-R²: 0.5183
+- R²: 0.5183

 This plot displays the predictions from our final RandomForest model compared to the actual average ratings.
-Compared to our original, these predictions fall closer to the ideal line (implying progress).
+Compared to our baseline model, these predictions fall closer to the ideal line (difference in accuracy with predicting ratings).

 <iframe
   src="assets/final_pred_vs_actual.html"